-The process of making art will always present me with so many challenges: carefully observing; intuitively composing; pausing to reflect; and through all of these, remembering to breathe deeply.
+The process of making art will always present me with important challenges: observing carefully, composing intuitively, pausing to reflect, and through all of these, remembering to breathe deeply.

 My earliest memory is copying the sketches that my uncle, an artist, drew in our Bronx apartment when I was 3 years old.
 Later, I studied at the High School of Music & Art in Manhattan, and continued taking art classes at the Universities of Buffalo and Oregon, and in San Francisco.

 In the early 1990s, I began to create a series of portraits of people with disabilities.
 The process of inviting friends who have visible and hidden disabilities to pose in my studio brought together three major currents in my life.
 The first is my love of the portrait, especially the paintings of Rembrandt, Velázquez, and Titian.
 The other critical factors are my life experiences as a person with a visible disability coupled with my career in the disability rights movement, working in both the United States and Europe.